Here are 10 financial resolutions that everyone should have on their list:

 5. Improve your Credit Score

 If your credit score is not 850, don’t worry.
-Make it a goal to raise it in 2020.
+Make it a goal to raise it in the upcoming year.
 There are several ways to improve your credit score that include paying your bills on time and in full, paying off debt, limiting how many new accounts you open, and cutting back on spending.
 Click here to read about easy tips to help raise your credit score.

 6. Learn about Personal Finance

-Whether you’re a financial expert or have just begun to learn about personal finance, 2020 is the time to start managing your money better by educating yourself.
+Whether you’re a financial expert or have just begun to learn about personal finance, the start of the new year is the time to start managing your money better by educating yourself.
 Become a personal finance guru by: